-I am proud to report that over the past decade we have experienced consistent travel-related economic growth resulting in a 34 percent increase in direct travel spending.
-We have also seen steady job growth and year-over-year increases in local tax revenue here in Ventura County.
+I am proud to report that over the past decade we have experienced consistent travel-related economic growth resulting in a 56 percent increase in direct travel spending.

-The 2019 “California Travel Impacts” report, prepared for Visit California by Dean Runyan Associates, shows visitor spending reached more than $1.8 billion and supported 17,000 jobs in Ventura County.
-Additionally, visitor spending generated $57 million in local tax revenue last year, providing a stream of revenue in Ventura County to fund our community’s way of life including support of essential programs, such as public safety, infrastructure and parks.
+The 2021 “California Travel Impacts” report, prepared for Visit California by Dean Runyan Associates, shows visitor spending reached nearly $1.6 billion and supported 14,000 jobs in Ventura County.
+Additionally, visitor spending generated $59 million in local tax revenue and $84 million in state tax revenue, with 17% of taxable sales in the county attributed to tourism—one of the highest proportions of any California county, providing a stream of revenue in Ventura County to fund our community’s way of life including support of essential programs, such as public safety, infrastructure and parks.

 This data clearly shows how crucial the travel industry is for our lodging partners, workforce and local economies.
 Although the coronavirus pandemic will erase our 10 years of growth, we are facing this challenge head on with strategic optimism and data-driven decisions.